01binary/zeroweb/README.md

 - Angular application defines client-side routes to attach Angular controllers to .cshtml partials for each views
 - navigation directive handles client-side route changes to set page title in addition to changing site menu styles
 - URL rewriting is employed on server side to redirect URLs rewritten by Angular to the layout .cshtml, while Angular still picks the right partial

-####Unit Tests
-- Supports Karma for Angular unit tests (not yet written)
-- Supports Protractor for Angular functional tests (not yet written)
-- Pending support for .NET unit tests (not yet written)

-## Setup

-- Visual Studio Code is recommended for opening this folder
-- `npm install` to restore Node.js packages
-- `dotnet restore` to restore NuGet packages
-- `dotnet ef database update` to create initial SqLite database
-- `dotnet user-secrets set facebookId` to set facebook app Id for login integration
-- `dotnet user-secrets set facebookSecret` to set facebook app secret
-- `dotnet run` to start ASP.net Core engine (or click Run in VSCode and skip the last step)
-- Navigate to http://localhost:5000/ to see the site